topitbopit/Redline/README.md

 <!-- beta notice -->
 ## Notice
 **This is in insanely early beta!
 Only like 14 things actually work**
+**Want to join the discord?**
+Probably not but here it is discord.gg/qndPn4yYpV

 <!-- script since nobody cares about the explanation -->
 ## Loadstring